kaitallaoua/zspotify/README.md

 [![Docker CI](https://github.com/kaitallaoua/zyspotify/actions/workflows/docker-ci.yml/badge.svg)](https://github.com/kaitallaoua/zyspotify/actions/workflows/docker-ci.yml)
 [![GPLv3](https://img.shields.io/github/license/jsavargas/zspotify)](https://opensource.org/license/gpl-3-0)

+This is a work in progress, with active development.
+Expect breaking changes!

 This is a moderately modifed fork of ZSpotify with the goal of more robust large downloads (sqlite db instead of json archive file), eventually with the purpose to be run periodically/as a service to fetch new songs and more.
 A fork was decided as many, many changes were desired to be implemented more quickly than PR's.

 Currently only a subset of switches are supported, but eventually should be feature matched to zspotify.
 Only the shown switches in the usage are what have been tested, others may work (if NotImplementedError is removed).